 Current working groups and members

-The Research and Guidelines Steering Group comprises: Jim Paterson (Western Bay of Plenty), Warren Furner (Ruapehu), Murray Hasler (Central Otago), Fiona Vessey (Matamata-Piako), Fergus Tate (NZTA) and representatives of the working groups - Jamie Cox (Wairoa), convener of the special interest group on low volume roads), Gerry Dance (NZTA) and Wayne Newman (co-conveners of the active modes infrastructure group), Michael Voss (Waitaki) and Michael Harrison, convener and chairperson of the working group on the competing modes sharing footpaths, Brett North (Wellington), the RCA Forum representative on the board of NZUAG, and Bruce Conaghan (Christchurch), convener of the road-rail issues working group.
+The Research and Guidelines Steering Group comprises: Jim Paterson (Western Bay of Plenty), Warren Furner (Ruapehu), Murray Hasler (Central Otago), Fiona Vessey (Matamata-Piako) and representatives of the working groups - Jamie Cox (Wairoa), convener of the special interest group on low volume roads), Gerry Dance (NZTA) and Wayne Newman (co-conveners of the active modes infrastructure group), Brett North (Wellington), the RCA Forum representative on the board of NZUAG, and Bruce Conaghan (Christchurch), convener of the road-rail issues working group.
 Murray Hasler is the convener of the Research and Guidelines Steering Group.

 The Special Interest Group on Low Volume Roads comprises: Jamie Cox (Wairoa), Warren Furner (Ruapehu), Rui Leitao (Wanganui), Garry McGraw (Kaipara), Wayne Furlong (Waikato), Carolyn Copeland (South Taranaki), Hartley Hare (Southland), Steve Murrin (NZTA - Marlborough), Jeff Devine (Whangarei), Wil Pille and Cr Ann Court (Far North) and Peter Scott (Auckland Transport).
 Jamie Cox is the convener.